pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

   <figcaption>--- Atul Gawande, <cite>The Checklist Manifesto</cite>, <span class="oldstyle">2009</span>, p. <span class="oldstyle">185</span></figcaption>
 </figure>

-We already have shared practice---now we need a way to explicitly _share_ our practice, and, taking it another step further, to discover and share _patterns_ of practice.
-Fiona Murphy and Danny Kingsley explored some possibilities for doing the latter during an unworkshop session.
+If we can come up with a way to do this in a very general way, this approach has the potential to make a real difference in how we practice as researchers, and maybe even blur the line between researchers and practitioners.

 # A relative advantage